 - It enables the business to compare the performance of one department with that of another.

 - It helps in appropriately rewarding or penalizing the departmental employees on the basis of the result shown to them.

 - It helps the business in formulating proper policies relating to the expansion of the business.
 New profitable lines of production or trading that are giving a loss can be closed down.

-For example: If a business had three departments P, Q and R, the subsidiary books such as purchases books, purchases return books, Sales book, Sales return book, etc. Should have separate columns for each of the departments.
+For example: If a business had three departments P, Q, and R, the subsidiary books such as purchases books, purchases return books, Sales book, Sales return book, etc. Should have separate columns for each of the departments.

-Cashbook may also have columns for recording cash sales of each of the departments separately in case the volume of cash sales is quite large.
+Cashbooks may also have columns for recording cash sales of each of the departments separately in case the volume of cash sales is quite large.

 In order to ascertain the profit or loss made by each department, it is necessary that each department is charged with a proper share of the various business expenses.

 Method of Allocating Departmental Expenses